Get Tech Tips

 Clean more than just the drain line

 You’ll want to remove the panels on the air handler or case coil.
 That way, you can access the drain pan and clean it.
 It’s easy for debris to build up in the drain pan.
-Even though a quarter- or half-inch of grime doesn’t sound like a big deal, it’s going to block fluids in the drain pan.
+Even though a quarter or half-inch of grime doesn’t sound like a big deal, it’s going to block fluids in the drain pan.
 It's like a gunky dam, and it's not good for the system.

-We recommend checking the status of the filter, evaporator coil, and condensate safeties.
+We recommend checking the status of the filter, evaporator coil, and condensate safeties as well.
 These are especially critical for horizontal air handlers and during the summer (when the unit will spend most of its time cooling).